bionic-gpt/bionic-gpt/website/content/docs/running-locally/external-api.md

 Envoy is a reverse proxy which we use to route requests between the different containers that come together to make BionicGPT work.

-We're going to need to take the existing configuration and alter it to point at your LLM.
+We're going to need to take the existing `docker-compose.yml` and alter it to point at your LLM.

 ```yml
   # Handles routing between the application, barricade and the LLM API